 How Does the Endocrine System Get Out of Balance?

 Our hormone levels fluctuate throughout the day.
 This is because the glands that create hormones vital for so many functions, may under or over-perform for a number of reasons.

-- Exposure to estrogens present in some makeup, exhaust and paint fumes, plastics and pesticides also affect the endocrine system adversely.
+Estrogens present in some makeup, exhaust and paint fumes, plastics and pesticides also affect the endocrine system adversely.

 Do you get out in the sun regularly?
 Did you know that only 10 to 15 minutes of sun exposure is all that is needed for your body to create healthy vitamin D levels?
 Low vitamin D levels can wreak havoc with your endocrine system.

 What Are the Signs of an Imbalanced Endocrine System?

 Since your endocrine glands are responsible for producing so many different hormones, a wide variety of symptoms may develop when this system gets affected.